 Teaching

-In September-October 2024 I am teaching a modest introduction to category theory for computer scientists at the École normale supérieure de Lyon for 5 weeks, as part of a joint course with Olivier Laurent.
-This course was proposed previously in Fall 2023.
+In Autumn 2023 and Autumn 2024 I taught a modest introduction to category theory for computer scientists at the École normale supérieure de Lyon over 5 weeks, as part of a joint course with Olivier Laurent.

 In September 2023 I taught a 1-week intensive course (6h/day) on regular expressions and finite automata (with Python implementations) to 2nd year students at a private sector engineering school (EPITA Lyon).
 Yes, that is a politically questionable choice!